Shibuya Station: History

-After the World War II, the Den-en-toshi Line (1977), the Hanzōmon Line (1978), and the Fukutoshin Line (2008) began serving the station.
-Between December 2008 and March 2009, piezoelectric mats were installed at Shibuya Station as a small scale test.
-From 22 February 2013, station numbering was introduced on Keio lines, with Shibuya Station becoming "IN01".
-Station numbering was later introduced to the JR East platforms in 2016 with Shibuya being assigned station numbers JS19 for the Shonan-Shinjuku line, JA10 for the Saikyo line, and JY20 for the Yamanote Line.
-At the same time, JR East assigned its major transfer stations a 3-letter code; Shibuya was assigned the code "SBY".
+Following the end of the war, the Den-en-toshi Line (1977), the Hanzōmon Line (1978), and the Fukutoshin Line (2008) began serving the station.
+Between December 2008 and March 2009, piezoelectric-generating mats were installed at Shibuya Station as a small-scale test.

+From 22 February 2013, station numbering was introduced on Keio lines, with Shibuya Station denoted "IN01".
+Station numbering was later introduced to the JR East platforms in 2016 with Shibuya assigned station numbers JS19 for the Shonan-Shinjuku line, JA10 for the Saikyo line, and JY20 for the Yamanote Line.
+At the same time, JR East assigned three-letter codes to its major transfer stations; Shibuya was assigned the code "SBY".

 Redevelopments

-In 2013 and 2014, Shibuya station underwent major renovations as a part of a long-term site redevelopment plan.
-Older buildings, such as the former main station building that previously housed the Tokyu department store, has been closed and demolished.
-The Shibuya Hikarie building, also owned by the Tokyu Group, opened in 2012 and contains department store retail, restaurants, and offices.
+In 2013 and 2014, Shibuya station underwent major renovations as part of a long-term site redevelopment plan.
+Older buildings, such as the former main station building that previously housed the Tokyu department store, were closed and demolished.
+The Shibuya Hikarie building, also owned by the Tokyu Group, opened in 2012 and contains department stores, restaurants, and offices.

-JR East is in the process of rebuilding the station, with reconstruction work starting in earnest in fiscal year 2015.
-On 3 January 2020, the Ginza Line platforms were shifted about 50 m east of the old platforms.
-On 1 June 2020, the Saikyo Line platforms were shifted about 350 m north of the old platforms, and now sits right next to the Yamanote Line platforms.
-Major widening work took place on the Yamanote Line inner circle platform (Platform 2) on 23–24 October 2021.
+JR East rebuilt the station, with reconstruction work beginning in earnest in fiscal year 2015.
+On 3 January 2020, the Ginza Line platforms were shifted approximately 50 m east of the previous location.
+On 1 June 2020, the Saikyo Line platforms were shifted about 350 m north of the old platforms, and now sit right next to the Yamanote Line platforms.
+Major widening work took place on the Yamanote Line inner-loop platform (Platform 2) on 23–24 October 2021.
 As a result, Yamanote Line service was suspended between Ikebukuro and Osaki.
 With the opening of the Sotetsu Link Line on 30 November 2019, the Saikyo Line commenced through services onto the Sagami Railway.

-On the platform of the Toyoko Line, which was moved to the east side of the station, Tokyu Corporation constructed a 230 m high, 47-story commercial building "Shibuya Scramble Square", which became the tallest building in Shibuya when it opened in November 2019.
-The other areas of the building are under construction and will be completed by 2031.
-Several commercial buildings connected to the station will be constructed by 2027.
+On the platform of the Toyoko Line, which was moved to the east side of the station, Tokyu Corporation constructed a 230 m high, 47-story commercial building "Shibuya Scramble Square", which became the tallest building in Shibuya upon its opening in November 2019.
+Other sections of the complex remain under construction and will be completed by 2031.
+Several commercial buildings connected to the station are scheduled for completion by 2027.